 Fiverr encourages everyone to make their portfolio visually appealing.
 Here's a screenshot of the writer's profile to show you how it works:

 Fiverr is cheaper.
 The system of Fiverr can't help but make it cheaper when many of the gigs are priced at $5 only.
-Though in this platform, you have to judge the seller by their past work, not by their pricing only.
+However, in this platform, you have to judge the seller by their past work, not by their pricing only.

 Though Upwork also has some freelancers who are willing to work for quite cheap, but not as cheap as Fiverr, and it's usually at an hourly rate.
 Work may take longer than expected, and you may end up with a bill that's higher than your budget.
 Nowadays, many freelancers also offer fixed-price packages for their services.